AndrzejWinogradow/Nauka_Py/readme.md

 - Tech 3 - version 3.0 -->

 ## List of Projects with description

+Podstawy_przyklad1.py basic python program to calculate weight and bmi from kg and lbs and show results in form of table and diagram

 <!--## Features
 List the ready features here:
 - Awesome feature 1